GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 # Run

-Enforcer rules are part of `validate` lifecycle in Maven.
+Enforcer rules are part of the `validate` lifecycle in Maven.

 ```
 $ mvn validate